10-Q 1 cxm-20221031.htm 10-Q cxm-20221031

 Costs to Obtain Customer Contracts

-Sales commissions and related expenses are considered incremental and recoverable costs of acquiring customer contracts.
-These costs are capitalized and amortized on a straight-line basis over the anticipated period of benefit.
+Costs to obtain customer contracts, including commissions earned, that are considered incremental and recoverable are capitalized and amortized on a straight-line basis over the anticipated period of benefit.
 The Company determines the period of benefit by taking into consideration the length of its customer contracts, customer relationship period, technology lifecycle, and other factors.
-The Company has historically estimated such period of benefit to be three years.
-During the first quarter of fiscal 2023, the Company updated the period of benefit, noting that recent customer relationship periods extended to an average period of five years.
-Accordingly, the Company noted a change in estimate of the amortization period of these costs and will prospectively amortize over a period of benefit of five years.
-The change in amortization period resulted in an immaterial impact to sales and marketing expense for the three and nine months ended October 31, 2022.
+The Company currently estimates the period of benefit for which costs are amortized over to be five years.
 Sales commissions paid for renewals are not commensurate with commissions paid on the initial contract given the substantive difference in commission rates in proportion to their respective contract values.
 Amortization expense is recorded in sales and marketing expense within the Company’s condensed consolidated statement of operations.

-During the three months ended October 31, 2022 and 2021, the Company amortized $11.3 million and $9.0 million, respectively, of costs to obtain customer contracts, included in sales and marketing expense.
-During the nine months ended October 31, 2022 and 2021, the Company amortized $33.5 million and $25.7 million, respectively, of costs to obtain customer contracts, included in sales and marketing expense.
+During the three months ended July 31, 2024 and 2023, the Company amortized $11.8 million and $12.2 million, respectively, of costs to obtain customer contracts, included in sales and marketing expense.
+During the six months ended July 31, 2024 and 2023, the Company amortized $23.8 million and $24.2 million, respectively, of costs to obtain customer contracts, included in sales and marketing expense.

 Deferred Revenue

 Deferred revenue consists primarily of customer billings made in advance of performance obligations being satisfied and revenue being recognized.
-The Company recognized revenue of $131.0 million and $250.6 million for the three and nine months ended October 31, 2022, respectively, and $104.4 million and $194.0 million for the three and nine months ended October 31, 2021, respectively, that was included in the deferred revenue balances at the beginning of the respective periods.
+The Company recognized revenue of $163.4 million and $148.3 million for the three months ended July 31, 2024, and 2023, respectively, and $282.6 million and $235.9 million for the six months ended July 31, 2024, and 2023, respectively, that was included in the deferred revenue balances at the beginning of the respective periods.

 Remaining Performance Obligation